AramZS/thespin/text-datagrid/IDs/ID-Monstrous.markdown

 **The Big Whammy**: You can use your powers to kick some ass: roll +Weird instead of +Tough.
 The attack has 2-harm close obvious ignore-armour.
 On a miss, you’ll get a magical backlash.

+**Force of Will**: When you apply your will to dispelling a magical effect, blocking a spell, or suspending a Phehomenon, roll +Weird.
+On a hit, momentary magics are cancelled completely, and long-lasting spells and effects are suspended temporarily.
+On a 10+, you can also spend Luck to instantly snuff out a powerful spell or strange effect.
+On a 7-9, you take 1-harm as the strain of dismissing magic unravels you.

 List:

 you scare them so much they will not go near you during the remainder of combat;